tiangolo/blog-posts/angular-in-docker/README.md

 ### Option 1:

 One way to do it is to compile the app locally and add the compiled files to your Git repository.
 And then, when you are deploying, you just clone your repository and use those compiled files.
 As we are talking about Docker, you would create an image that copies and uses those compiled files.
-Your would probably use an [Nginx base image](https://hub.docker.com/_/nginx/) for that.
+You would probably use an [Nginx base image](https://hub.docker.com/_/nginx/) for that.

 But you never edit those compiled files directly, they are generated from your source files.
 They are constantly changing, so your Git repository will grow large just because you are adding compiled code.
 And if someone in your team works on a feature branch and has one version of those files and he wants to merge the feature to your main branch (probably `master`), you might have lots conflicts in those files, even when the source code doesn't have conflicts.
 So you would have to be fixing "virtual" conflicts.
 There are probably other disadvantages too.
 So, the compiled files don't really belong in your Git repository.